History of the French Communist Party: The Gaullist Fifth Republic (1958–1972)

 In 1958, the PCF was the only major party which was homogeneous in its opposition to Charles de Gaulle's return to power and the foundation of the French Fifth Republic.
 The PCF regarded de Gaulle as a right-wing autocrat with fascist tendencies, and it had been the sworn enemy of Gaullism since 1946.
 However, given the widespread support for de Gaulle's return to power and the Fifth Republic, the PCF was more marginalized and isolated than ever.
 The NO vote in the referendum on the new constitution in September 1958 obtained only 20%.
 In the 1958 legislative election, the first under the new constitution, the PCF won only 18.9% and 10 seats.
 It was badly penalized by the new two-round system in single-member constituencies, which makes it hard for parties without any electoral alliances or deals with other parties to win many seats.

+During the Algerian War, the PCF refused to support the movements that struggled for Algerian independence or to condemn French aggression against Algeria.
+It even voted for military budgets and military emergency powers in Algeria.
+This position was linked to nationalist sentiments inside the party as well as a desire not to be seen as too "radical" by the French electorate.
+However, this had the opposite effect as it resulted in a weakening of the PCF.
+Many students and other militants found themselves alienated from the party and started joining movements outside of it.
+This formation of a considerable left-wing movement outside the party ranks could be seen as a harbinger of May 68.

-The party faced internal dissent.
-Maoism became popular with some members of the party, leading to their exclusion from the PCF and the foundation of a small Maoist party in 1963.
+The party also faced internal dissent.
+Maoism became popular with some members of the party (which became especially problematic with the advent of the Sino-Soviet Split), leading to their exclusion from the PCF and the foundation of a small Maoist party in 1963.
 In the early 1960s, the authority of Maurice Thorez was challenged by some members of the Politburo.
 Laurent Casanova and Marcel Servin pleaded for a critique of Stalinism in the light of the 1956 secret speech by Khrushchev, and they considered the political positions of the Gaullists to be distinct from the atlantist line of the government of the French Fourth Republic.
 They were expelled from the Politburo.

-Little by little, however, the PCF began to escape its political isolation and it was joined in opposition by centre-left and centrist parties.
+Electorally, however, the PCF began to escape its political isolation and it was joined in opposition by centre-left and centrist parties.
 Furthermore, as political debate shifted away from the Algerian War towards socioeconomic issues, the PCF was able to recover lost supporters.
 In the 1962 legislative elections, the PCF obtained 21.8% of the vote and 41 seats, a substantial recovery aided by mutual withdrawal deals with the SFIO and other left-wing parties in the runoffs (which had not been the case in 1958).

 In the mid-1960s the U.S. State Department estimated the party membership to be approximately 260,000 (0.9% of the working age population of France).